Depression and Low Mood

 What is Depression?

-While it’s common for people to casually say that they feel ‘really depressed’, true depression is when your low mood starts to stop you from doing things, enjoying the things you might usually enjoy, interferes with your sleep and often also makes you feel anxious and overwhelmed.
+While it’s common for people to say that they feel ‘depressed’ when they are upset or sad, true depression is when your low mood starts to stop you from doing things and enjoying the things you used to enjoy for a longer period of time.
+In young people, depression may not be the same as in adults and might show itself as tiredness, disrupted sleep,or lack of motivation and often also makes you feel anxious and overwhelmed.

 If you’re a parent worried about your child, we’ve listed the best accurate information sites, and suggestions for resources to help you support your child here.